aborham/gem_sys_lib_check/README.md

 ## Installation

-Just run the following command inside your project:
+install it as:

     $ gem install gem_syslibs

 ## Usage

-check for not installed gems and if they need system libs it will install them just type in terminal inside the project folder
+check for not installed gems and if they need system libs it will tell you how to install them just type in terminal inside the project folder

     $ gemsyslibs